Amateur Photographer verdict

 There’s no doubt that the Lumix S5 II is a significant step forward for Panasonic.
 The addition of phase detection brings its autofocus performance pretty much into line with its peers, while the practically unlimited video recording will be a major selling point for some users.
 The fact that Panasonic has achieved the latter without adding a bulky fan unit on the back is particularly welcome.

 You also get an excellent viewfinder and screen, extremely effective image stabilisation, and impressive continuous shooting.
 The movie capabilities are every bit as good as you’d expect from Panasonic, while the raw image quality is superb.
-But this really is a raw shooter’s camera, as the in-camera processing is often so dull.
+This really is a raw shooter’s camera, as the in-camera processing is often so dull.
 And to me, that’s a bigger problem than just the JPEG output, as it also affects everything you see in the viewfinder, and how raw files are previewed on your computer.
-Not only can it discourage you from processing a perfectly good raw file, but it might also even make you think twice about pressing the shutter button in the first place.
+Not only can it discourage you from processing a perfectly good raw file, but it could make you think twice about pressing the shutter button in the first place.

 Aside from this, though, it’s clear that the S5II is now a very serious alternative to the likes of the Canon EOS R6 Mark II, Nikon Z 6II, and Sony Alpha 7 IV, at a very keen price.
 It’s a particularly impressive tool for hybrid users who value video capability as highly as stills.
 The L Mount has been in sore need of a camera with real mass-market appeal, and the Panasonic Lumix S5II goes a long way to hitting that spot.